 - 3-month window.
 The requirement applies only during the first 3 months after the rep joins the new firm.
 After that, normal communication rules apply.

 - Institutional accounts are exempt.
-Rule 2273 only applies to natural-person (retail) customers.
+The educational-communication requirement only applies to natural-person (retail) customers.